A Truly Natural Botanical Hair Conditioner

 Cassia Obovata is a natural botanical hair conditioner treatment for all hair colours and all hair types including greasy hair, dry hair, and damaged hair.
 This organic herbal hair conditioner cleanses and restores the natural ph balance and adds body and shine to limp hair.
-It also naturally highlights blonde hair.
-Cassia obovata, also known as senna, senna italica, senna obovata, and colourless henna, is an ancient ayurvedic herb that has been used in India as a plant based hair treatment for centuries.
+Whilst it also naturally highlights blonde hair, it leaves no trace of hair colour in non blonde hair.
+Cassia obovata, also known as senna, senna italica, senna obovata, and colourless henna, is an ancient ayurvedic herb that has been used in India as a plant based healthy hair treatment for centuries.

-You might say Cassia Obovata is nature’s own hair booster and the best hair conditioner in one.
-It is an anti bacterial and anti fungal hair treatment.
-It will condition and volumise your hair after one application, giving the appearance and feel of a thicker, fuller head of hair.
-Cassia obovata is commonly confused with henna and mistakenly called “colourless henna” though in fact it comes from a different plant.
+You might say Cassia Obovata is nature’s own hair booster and best hair conditioner in one.
+It is an anti bacterial and anti fungal hair treatment which will condition and volumise your hair with one application, giving the appearance and feel of a thicker, fuller head of hair.
+Cassia obovata is commonly confused with henna and often mistakenly called “colourless henna” though in fact it comes from a different plant.
 When the leaves are crushed, the powder looks similar to henna leaf powder but it is lighter in colour.
 It promotes healthy, soft and shining hair, and is also reputed to help clear dandruff.
+BUY

 Cassia obovata is not a hair colour for dark hair but it may impart mild colour to lighter hair colour tones.
 It is an anti-gray hair treatment when mixed with an acid base like lemon juice, and it naturally highlights blonde hair.
 It is often used on blonde hair in conjunction with rhubarb root powder for golden blonde highlights.